bjh-coder/medicalhumanitiesmusic-2025-2/jang-minsun.md

 Mahler’s music does not remain in sorrow; it embraces tension, order, chaos, love, and redemption, encompassing the full spectrum of human experience.
 For this reason, the work expresses the passion, intensity, and warmth I have pursued throughout my life, making it the piece that would convey my essence most truthfully at my memorial.

+# Week 5: Can Pain Be Expressed Through Music?

+These three works move beyond the simple question of whether pain can be “expressed” and instead demonstrate how music structures pain and enables it to be perceived.
+The tuberculosis of Violetta and Fantine is not rendered through the direct imitation of physical suffering, but is instead experienced aurally through fragmented breathing, shortened phrases, and weakened dynamics, thereby activating the listener’s own bodily perception.
+Mahler’s Symphony No. 5 likewise refuses to aestheticize pain lyrically; through unstable harmonies, ruptured rhythms, and excessive tension, it reveals how pain dismantles the order of life itself.
+In this sense, music functions not as a language that explains pain, but as a medium that renders perceptible the very process by which pain arises and persists.

+# Week 10: The Birth of Orthopedics and the Concept of “Correct Posture”

+The notion of the “correct body,” standardized by the emergence of orthopedics, is persistently challenged in these works.
+Violetta’s collapsing breath and unstable vocal lines mark her body as one that deviates from ideals of health and control, while Fantine’s weakened rhythms and rough breathing expose a body that society no longer deems worth sustaining amid labor exploitation and poverty.
+Mahler’s music, too, rejects balanced classical corporeality, repeatedly staging excessive tension and collapse in order to expose the fiction of normalcy.
+From this perspective, these diseased bodies are not defects, but bodies excluded by socially constructed norms, and music becomes the most vivid medium through which the traces of that exclusion are recorded.

+# Week 12: Disease and Music Contain Narrative

+In these works, tuberculosis is not merely a medical diagnosis but a narrative device unfolding over time.
+Violetta’s music moves from initial brilliance toward gradual deterioration and unresolved cadences; Fantine’s songs trace a descent from dream to collapse; and Mahler’s symphony progresses from funeral march toward a fragile sense of release.
+Crucially, none of these narratives culminates in complete healing or redemption.
+Instead, lingering silences, incomplete cadences, and unstable harmonies insist that disease is not solely an individual problem, but an unresolved social and structural question.
+Thus, the relationship between disease and music is not a metaphor for cure, but a narrative tension that exposes the unremedied conditions of life itself.

 <img src="./jang-minsun.png" alt="description" style="width:40%;" />